silon1/txelectrum/README.md

 **We assume you have already installed DAL.**

 To run the TXE signer server, you have to complete the following steps:
-1. Create python virtual environment at `./electrum`.
-(Optional)
-2. Open the applet project in Eclipse.
+1. Open the applet project in Eclipse.
 (Project directory `./txe/secp256k1_signer`.)
-3. Build the applet.
+2. Build the applet.
 (Press on the shield button with the play icon.)
-4. Open the host project in Visual Studio.
+3. Open the host project in Visual Studio.
 (Project directory `./txe/secp256k1_signer_server`.)
-5. Change the build configuration from `Debug` to `Amulet`.
+4. Change the build configuration from `Debug` to `Amulet`.
-6. Build and run the host.
+5. Build and run the host.
 (Press the play button.)

 ### Build and run the electrum TXE plugin